flipdishbytes/api-client-csharp/docs/OAuthClientsApi.md

 <a name="getoauthaccesstoken"></a>
 # **GetOauthAccessToken**
-> FlipdishPublicModelsV1ApiResultsRestApiStringResult GetOauthAccessToken (string oAuthClientId)
+> RestApiStringResult GetOauthAccessToken (string oAuthClientId)

 Get OAuth access token for client